devonwigle/art-block/README.md

 ## Abstract

 Are you feeling the unending agony that is being blocked from pursuing your artistic passions?
 We have created the solution for you.
 ArtBlock provides a user with inspiration brought forth from the internet.
-We will provide you a random color, image, and word(s) of inspiration.
+We will provide you a random color, image, and word of inspiration in the hopes of getting you out of your creative block.

 ## Tech Used